-As biology, especially ecology, continues to expand into quantitative fields, exciting opportunities arise for students to build valuable skills in data analysis, modeling, and computational reasoning.
-I am dedicated to developing and evaluating inclusive, evidence-based teaching practices that empower students to confidently engage with these skills and excel in ecology.
-My teaching emphasizes active learning, authentic research experiences, and quantitative reasoning, aiming to make complex topics accessible, engaging, and meaningful for all students.
+As biology, especially ecology, continues to become increasingly quantitative, exciting opportunities arise for students to build valuable quantitative skills in data analysis, mathematical modeling, and computational reasoning.
+One of my current interests is how ecology students learn and engage with mathematical modeling, and how using models can help students learn ecological concepts.
+When teaching mathematical modeling in ecology courses, my goal is to make complex topics accessible, engaging, and useful for all students.

 Explore my site to learn more about my teaching, research, and ongoing projects.